Spiders

 Black Widows

 The female Southern black widow is a shiny black spider with a distinctive red hourglass on the abdomen.
 The Southern black widow has a complete hourglass, while the Western species’ hourglass can vary from two connected triangles to separated triangles to a minimum of barely visible red blotches.
+Female black widow spiders are usually larger than males, with a body length ranging from 0.5 to 1.5 inches (1.2 to 3.8 cm).

 Typical outdoor habitats in which spiders are often found include wood and rock piles, rodent burrows, and hollow tree stumps.
 Indoor habitats include outhouses, garages, sheds, and basements.
 In nature, most bites occur while reaching under an object that the spider inhabits such as a woodpile or stones.
 While working in or around areas of suitable habitat for these spiders, wearing gardening gloves can help prevent envenomation.
 Additionally, use caution when working in sheds and barns where spiders can be found.